slowernews/slowernews/rationales/index.md

 Why articles were included, replaced or deprecated.
 Often, it implies reordering the article section to balance/relate viewpoints.

-### Germany's new government plans «right to encryption».
+### Germany's new government plans «right to encryption» and ban on biometric mass surveillance

 2021-12-06